altfool/wheelchair-control/keyboardctl/readme.md

 For raspberry pi **without** X display, you may try the file "wheelchair_teleop_key_keyboard.py" in which the module **keyboard** is used and it needs the sudo priority.
 (The **keyboard** module can't detect keyboard input even if using "ssh -X", so it may need to be run directly in RPi with connected keyboard.)

 ### Find Raspberry Pi's IP address
 You can use anyway you like to get RPi's ip address and ssh -X to it.
-Here we just use the script **"sendIP"** to send RPi's ip address to your gmail.
-Please read the instruction inside this script to set it up.
+Here we just use the script **"sendIP"** to send RPi's ip address to the gmail.
+Please read the instruction inside this script to set it up if you want to use it.

 ### keyboard control
 arrow up (&uarr;): increase forward speed (every time increase 5, Min: 0, Max: 100)